The important points …

 Where to add the carbs?

-The best time to add carbs to your diet is either pre or post training.
+The best time to add carbs to your diet is either pre or post-training.
 A case can be made for the superiority of either.

-Consuming carbs pre-workout (15-30 minutes prior) will protect your glycogen stores by giving you energy that is more readily usable, decrease the cortisol response to training, and can increase protein uptake by the muscles during the training (if amino acids are already present in the bloodstream).
+Consuming carbs pre-workout (15-30 minutes prior) will protect your glycogen stores by giving you the energy that is more readily usable, decrease the cortisol response to training, and can increase protein uptake by the muscles during the training (if amino acids are already present in the bloodstream).
 However, there is a possibility that consuming carbs pre-training might decrease the amount of fat burned during the session.

 Having your carbs post-workout is effective for replenishing the glycogen stores used up during your training session and might also help send protein to the trained muscles to facilitate recovery.
 Since it won’t raise insulin pre-training, it will not interfere with the fat loss that would occur during the workout.

 If your main goal is to add muscle, I would suggest adding the carbs (with some protein) pre-training and if it is fat loss, I would add the carbs (and protein) post-workout.